-- Review planning applications on behalf of the Province and municipalities. - Provide comments to municipalities on natural hazards (floodplains, steep slopes, unstable soils), natural heritage (wetlands, significant woodlands, significant valley lands) and surface and ground water quality and quantity. - Staff work closely with applicants to discuss concerns and alternatives and prepare recommendations to the municipal approval authority. - RVCA's review and recommendations brings local watershed science, provincial policies and guidelines, and individual municipality needs together to ensure sustainable development.
+- Review planning applications on behalf of the Province and municipalities. - Provide comments to municipalities on natural hazards (floodplains, steep slopes, unstable soils, wetlands) and surface and ground water quantity. - Staff work closely with applicants to discuss concerns and alternatives and prepare recommendations to the municipal approval authority. - RVCA's review and recommendations brings local watershed science, provincial policies and guidelines, and individual municipality needs together to ensure sustainable development.